-Flank Steak with Cranberry Chimichurri

 - 1/4 cup water

 - Peel and cube papaya, reserving seeds; place papaya and seeds in a food processor.
 Add the onion, cumin and pepper; cover and process until smooth.
 Pour into a large resealable plastic bag.
 Add the beef; seal bag and turn to coat.
 Refrigerate for 8 hours or overnight.

-- For chimichurri, place the cilantro, parsley, cranberries, shallot, vinegar, paprika, garlic, oregano, lime peel, brown sugar, salt and pepper flakes in a clean food processor.
+- For chimichurri, place the cilantro, parsley, cranberries, shallot, vinegar, paprika, garlic, oregano, lime zest, brown sugar, salt and pepper flakes in a clean food processor.
 While processing, gradually add oil and water in a steady stream.
 Refrigerate until serving.

 - Drain beef and discard marinade.
 Lightly oil the grill rack.
 Grill beef, covered, over medium heat or broil 4 in. from the heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 - Let stand for 5 minutes before cutting steak thinly across the grain.
 Serve with chimichurri.